wpmarble/homeowners/README.md

 # Replication archive

-Replication archive for "Where Self-Interest Trumps Ideology: Liberal Homeowners and Local Opposition to Housing Development" by William Marble and Clayton Nall, _Journal of Politics_.
+Replication archive for "Where Self-Interest Trumps Ideology: Liberal Homeowners and Local Opposition to Housing Development" by William Marble and Clayton Nall, forthcoming in _The Journal of Politics_.
 Before running code, make sure to set your working directory to the folder that this README is contained in.
 The code will automatically create folders named `figs` and `tables` if they do not already exist.

 To download this archive using Git, run the following command in Terminal:
 ```